Hello, how can we help you?

 Greater This operator allows for verifying if the value of the first expression (E1) is greater than the value of the second expression (E2).

-If the value of the expression is greater than the value of the second expression, the condition will return the True value; otherwise, it will return the False value.
+If the value of the first expression is greater than the value of the second expression, the condition will return the True value; otherwise, it will return the False value.

 In date or time verification, the date/time is considered to be later than the other date/time.